SmartsquareGmbH/squit/README.md

     // The path to save reports in. build/squit/reports is the default. reportDir "build/squit/reports"

-    // The timeout for requests before squit fails.
+    // The timeout in seconds for requests before squit fails.
 The default is 10. timeout = 60

     // If Squit should only print if a tests fails.